tdwg/dwc/docs/terms/index.md

 # Darwin Core Quick Reference Guide

-This document is intended to be an easy-to-read reference of the currently (as of 2023-08-21) recommended terms maintained as part of the [Darwin Core standard](https://www.tdwg.org/standards/dwc/) and is maintained by the [Darwin Core Maintenance Group](https://www.tdwg.org/community/dwc/).
+This document is intended to be an easy-to-read reference of the currently (as of 2023-06-28) recommended terms maintained as part of the [Darwin Core standard](https://www.tdwg.org/standards/dwc/) and is maintained by the [Darwin Core Maintenance Group](https://www.tdwg.org/community/dwc/).

 **Need help?** Read more about how to use Darwin Core in the [Darwin Core Questions & Answers site](https://github.com/tdwg/dwc-qa/blob/master/README.md).
 Still have questions?
 Submit a new issue (question/problem) to the [dwc-qa issues page in GitHub](https://github.com/tdwg/dwc-qa/issues), or use the [form](https://tinyurl.com/darwin-qa).
 See the bottom of this document for [how to cite Darwin Core](https://dwc.tdwg.org/terms/#cite-darwin-core)."

+**Want to contribute?** For information about how to contribute to the Darwin Core Standard, including how to propose changes, see the [Guidelines for contributing](https://github.com/tdwg/dwc/blob/master/.github/CONTRIBUTING.md).

 This page is not part of the standard, but combines the normative term names and definitions with the non-normative comments and examples that are meant to help people to use the terms consistently.
 Definitions, comments, and examples may include namespace abbreviations (e.g., "dwc:").
 These are included to show that the meaning for the word it is attached to very specifically means the term as defined in that namespace.
 Thus, dwc:Event means Event as defined by Darwin Core at https://dwc.tdwg.org/terms/#event.
 Capitalized terms that follow a namespace abbreviation, such as dwc:Occurrence, are Darwin Core class terms, which are a special category of terms used to group sets of property terms (terms that being with lower case names that follow the namespace abbreviation, e.g., dwc:eventID) for convenience.
 Comprehensive metadata for current and obsolete terms in human readable form are found in the document [List of Darwin Core terms](../list/).